Tulsa Union Depot: History

-The Depot was built in 1931 by the Public Works Administration on the site of buildings destroyed during the Tulsa Race Massacre, and was considered "the single best PWA symbol of hope for economic recovery during the bleak days of the depression."
+The Depot was built in 1931, and was considered "the single best PWA symbol of hope for economic recovery during the bleak days of the depression."
 It cost $3.5 million, paid for by a bond issue passed in 1927.
 The Depot was the first central station in the city of Tulsa, and it unified the small Frisco (St. Louis-San Francisco Railway), Katy (M-K-T), and Santa Fe depots.
 Upon its completion, a crowd of over 60,000 people came to see the opening ceremonies, which included speeches, singing, dancing, and Indian stomp dancing.
 The event was even broadcast on radio.
 A new locomotive was unveiled, and the locomotive said to have brought the first passenger train into the city (Frisco's "Old 94") was showcased.
 The depot opened "Tulsa's important front door."
 At its peak, the depot served 36 trains a day.

 The upper floor was the concourse level, with segregated waiting rooms on the east and west, flanking a central area for ticketing and baggage check-in.
 Direct access was via elevated entrances connected to the Boston and Cincinnati Avenue bridges over the St. Louis-San Francisco Railway tracks.
 An enclosed, elevated concourse extended north over five platform tracks; stairs led down to three passenger platforms.
 Escalators were later installed.
 The lower level served postal traffic, the Railway Express Agency (train-carried mail service) and passenger baggage; trucks were able to access this area directly via First Street.

 Because of declining passenger train travel and the rise of air travel and the Interstate Highway System, the depot was abandoned after hosting its last passenger train in 1967.
 (The Santa Fe maintained passenger service to Tulsa until 1971, but they utilized a separate station.)